nirmeir/Ex_2-OOP/README.md

 ### Task.java:
 This class represents a task and includes an enum class TaskType that defines the three types of tasks (Computational, IO-Bound, and Unknown).<br />

+- Task(Callable callable, TaskType type):This constructor creates a new Task object with the specified callable task and type priority.
+The callable parameter represents the actual task that is to be executed, and the type parameter represents the priority of the task.
+- createTask(Callable<T> callable, TaskType type):This is a static factory method which creates a new Task object with the specified callable task and type priority.
+It's a simple method to create a task object by passing required parameters.
+It returns the created task object.
+- getCallable():This method returns the Callable object that represents the actual task that is to be executed by the CustomExecutor.
+- getType():This method returns the TaskType object that represents the priority of the task.
+- TaskType given by the EX2 files.

 ### CustomExecutor.java:
 This is a custom implementation of an Executor in Java.
 An executor is an object that can run multiple tasks in parallel, and is an alternative to using explicit threads.
 This executor uses a custom implementation of the ThreadPoolExecutor class called CustomSingleThreadPoolExecutor and a PriorityBlockingQueue as the workQueue.
 A PriorityBlockingQueue is a type of queue that orders its elements according to their natural ordering or by a provided comparator